wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

     (2) Nothing in this section limits the power of the Registrar to prepare and supply (whether for use by the Department for Courts or any other purpose) statistical information about applicants for certificates, applicants for waiver of disqualification, and certificate holders, as long as the information is supplied in a form that does not identify individual applicants or certificate holders.

-    (3) A person who, in contravention of this section, obtains or uses information that is sourced from, or purports to be sourced from, the court records referred to in this section commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+    (3) A person who, in contravention of this section, obtains or uses information that is sourced from, or purports to be sourced from, the court records referred to in this section commits an offence and is liable on conviction to a fine not exceeding $2,000\.

+    Section 41(3): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 4
 Miscellaneous provisions